TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 Constraint: The subsystem shall maintain a continuous nearby ground for all signal traces and minimize loop areas to limit EMI and noise, particularly on digital signals.

 Rationale: Even at moderate speeds like SPI, proper return paths and grounded planes help prevent interference, reduce signal disturbances, and maintain reliable communication between modules.
 Among the most critical issues are electromagnetic interference (EMI) and signal integrity (SI).
-Poorly managed interconnects, inconsistent grounding, or inadequate shielding can lead to signal degradation, system instability, and even regulatory failures \[Altium EMI\].
+Poorly managed interconnects, inconsistent grounding, or inadequate shielding can lead to signal degradation, system instability, and even regulatory failures \[1\].

 **Trace, Via, and Wire Design Constraint**

 Constraint: The subsystem shall select PCB trace widths, via diameters, and external wire gauges to accommodate expected current levels and shall use multiple parallel traces or wires when necessary to distribute current safely.
 These selections will be informed by IPC-2221 standards.
-IPC-2221 (Revision B effective 2012) is a generally accepted industry standard that defines a multitude of PCB design aspects \[Altium IPC\].
+IPC-2221 (Revision B effective 2012) is a generally accepted industry standard that defines a multitude of PCB design aspects \[2\].
 Additionally, adequate copper areas will be used for thermal relief.

 Rationale: Proper trace, via, and wire sizing prevents excessive heating and voltage drop while maintaining reliable current delivery.
 Using parallel traces or wires reduces the risk of overloading a single conductor.

 **Standards-Based Interface Constraint**

 Constraint: The subsystem shall standardize electrical and physical interface connections using widely accepted header spacing, pin assignments, electrical circuits, and communication standards.
-I2C, SPI, and UART are commonly used as means for communication between devices within embedded systems due to their simplicity and ease of operation \[TotalPhase\].
+I2C, SPI, and UART are commonly used as means for communication between devices within embedded systems due to their simplicity and ease of operation \[3\].

 Rationale: Alignment with industry standards ensures interoperability with third-party modules and supports ethical engineering practices by reducing error, increasing accessibility, and lowering long-term replacement costs.